JSNA People

 In 2019, 116 schools provided education to approximately 45,000 pupils within the borough of Wandsworth.
 Of these pupils, 46% attended state funded primary schools, 28% attended state funded secondary schools and 23% attended independent schools.

-In 2019, the number of pupils attending Wandsworth schools with special educational needs (SEN) was 7,748 (17.2%).
-This was higher than the London (14.6%), Inner London (15.8%) and England (14.9%) 19.
-Locally, the trend shows that the proportion of pupils with special educational needs in Wandsworth schools has been declining since 2016; however, Wandsworth has remained significantly higher than the London and England rates since 2014 (as shown in the figures below).
+In 2022/23, the number of pupils attending Wandsworth schools with special educational needs (SEN) was 6,004 (13.9%).
+This was higher than the London (12.1%) and England (13.0%) 19.
+Wandsworth has remained higher than the London and England rates since 2014 (as shown in the figures below).

 Pupils with special educational needs (SEN): % of school pupils with special educational needs: In 2022/23, Wandsworth’s rate was 19.7% (n=8543), which was the 4th highest in London, 13.9% higher than the England average and 18.7% higher than the London average.
 The latest Borough figure for 2022/23 was also 13.9% higher than in 2015/16, in comparison with 20.1% increase in England’s rate in the equivalent time period.